-A: FCAP is most useful for children/youth where there are current barriers to permanency.
-These are cases that require additional information about the child's functioning, diagnosis, treatment needs, or the parents’ capacity to parent.
-If you are unclear as to whether your case is an appropriate referral, you can speak with your local FCAP liaison or evaluator or contact Rima Ellard, Program Manager, at 206-744-1685 or firstname.lastname@example.org.
+A: FCAP is most useful for children whose permanency planning requires additional information about the child's functioning, diagnosis, treatment needs, prognosis, or caregiving requirements.
+If you are unclear as to whether your case is an appropriate referral, you can speak with your local FCAP coordinator or evaluator or contact Jocelyn Savage, Program Coordinator, at 206-744-1685.

 Q: Do children have to be placed in foster care in order to be referred to FCAP?

 A: No. Despite the program’s name, children in relative care, in-home dependencies, group care, and “responsible adult placements” can be referred to FCAP.
 The assessment process is especially useful in cases where a child has cycled in and out of care and is currently placed at home.
 The assessment can be used to help stabilize the placement and prevent another re-entry into care.

 Q: Can children under a Voluntary Placement Agreement (VPA) be referred to FCAP?